Neppington/Neppington.github.io/README.md

 ...That being said, **technical writers should use these same DVCSs since so many developers prefer utilizing them.** By using DVCSs, we can more closely work with software developers, allowing more opportunities for smoother contribution than if we used more centralized control systems.

-This versatility what drives the main principle of choosing GitHub, a DVCS, in modern technical communication, even though we may not make use of all of the available features that GitHub has to offer.
-Leave that to the software developers!
+This versatility and accessibility is what drives the main principle of choosing GitHub, a DVCS, in modern technical communication, even though we may not make use of all of the available features that GitHub has to offer.
 Now, onto creating your first repository to host your resume!

 #### Creating your first GitHub repository